COMP SCI 7204 - Advanced Programming Paradigms

 Recommended ResourcesSee above.

-All general questions relating to the course and its content should be posted to this forum.
+All general questions relating to the course and its content should be posted to the course forum.
 Any changes to assignment requirements will be posted to this forum.
 Students are expected to check the forum regularly for announcements relating to the course.

-All course materials including lecture slides, course notes, assignment descriptions and tutorials, will be available on the course website, above.
+All course materials including lecture slides, course notes, assignment descriptions and tutorials, will be available on the course website.

 Learning & Teaching Activities